ZequnZ/ZequnZ/README.md

 The future trend of technological development will be excellent, but meanwhile I firmly believe that how to better **use** technology to create greater value and bring benefits to our earth, to all human beings should be taken into consideration while making progress.
 Hope that I will have the opportunity to participate in it contribute my own value some day in the future.
 If you have relevant opportunities, please contact me through the methods mentioned below.
 Appreciated!

 Tech stacks:
- - Programming/Scripying languages: Python, C++, Java, bash.
+ - Programming/Scripying languages: Python, C++, Java, Matlab, bash.
  - DS/ML/visualization related packages: Pandas, Numpy, Jupyter-lab, Scikit-learn, XGBoost, Matplotlib, Seaborn, Plotly and more...
  - Deep Learning Frameworks: TensorFlow, Keras.
  - Monitoring systems/tools: Datadog, Kibana.
  - Version control tools: Github, Gitlab.
  - Development environment setup tools: Docker, Docker Compose.
+ - CI/CD tools: Jenkins, Github Actions, Travis CI, Kubernetes.
- - AWS infrastructure: S3, EC2.
+ - AWS infrastructure: S3, SageMaker, Redshift, EC2.
- - Databases: MySQL.
+ - Databases: MySQL, PostgresSQL.

 Feel Free to [email](mailto:zequn.zhou007@gmail.com) or connect me on [![linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin)](https://www.linkedin.com/in/zequn-zhou/) and hope we can have a chance to collaborate together.